habanzu/cvrp/README.md

 ## Further Notebooks
 In the directory `notebooks` additional notebooks can be found.
 These were used for the Evaluation.
-The paths should be correct, but maybe there occurs an error when unsing them because of a wrong path.
+They have been moved after usage, so there  may occurs an error when using them because of a wrong path.
+Setting the correct paths should fix this behaviour.
 In the archive, the notebooks for evaluating cspy and pylgrim can be found.
 These do not work anymore and requrie updating, due to naming changes.